 - Make a basic pinch pot.
 You may find it handy to show students the above video.

 - Observe the shape of a cut apple (cross-section)

 - Squash the top and bottom of the pot to replicate the shape

 - Allow to dry (or fire in kiln)

 - A spray of varnish or coat of clear PVA glue will add a bit of glossy protection to your pots.

-So, as you can see there are many ways that you can justify taking time out of your busy timetable to celebrate Halloween.
-Blow the cobwebs away this year with a little Halloween fun while feeling rest assured that your students are having a learning experience too!
+So as you can see, there are many ways that you can celebrate Halloween in the classroom whilst making learning fun.
+Blow the cobwebs away this year with a little Halloween craft and rest assured that your students are having a learning experience too!

-So, it’s time to fire up your cauldron and start planning one or more of these educational Halloween activities!
+It’s time to fire up your cauldron and start planning one or more of these educational Halloween craft activities!
 For more fun ideas head to our Halloween Collection.